Michieljoris/dj-consumer/README.md

 (defmethod job/run :some-job [_ job]
   (info "Doing job, sleeping 1000 ms")
   (Thread/sleep 1000)
-  (if @(:stop? job)
+  (if @(:timed-out? job)
      (pprint "Stopping job!!!!)
      (info  "Done the job " ))
   )
 ```

-A job comes with a stop? key.
-This atom is true if job times out or worker is
+A job comes with a :timed-out? key.
+This atom becomes true when job times out.
-stopped.
-All lifecycle methods of a job get called regardless, take appropriate
+ All lifecycle methods of a job get called regardless, take appropriate action
-action in each.If your job is sleeping or parked (waiting for channel input)
+ in each.If your job is sleeping or parked (waiting for channel input) check the
-check the atom before continuing.
-Timed out jobs are rescheduled, so make sure
+ atom before continuing.
+Timed out jobs are rescheduled, so make sure the job is
-the job is idempotent or roll back any changes if needed.
+ idempotent or roll back any changes if needed.

 All job multimethods are expected to be synchronous.
 If you need to do async
 work, use core.async, or futures, delays and promises.
 If an error occurs throw
 an exception, it will reschedule the job (up to max-attempts, defined for worker
 and/or on job).
-If you don't want to reschedule job throw an ex-info with data
+If you don't want to reschedule job throw an ex-info with context
-set to {:fail? true}
+set to {:failed? true}

 For lifecycle see dj-consumer.job